Sylius/Sylius/docs/customization/api.rst

     </attribute>
     <!--...-->

-And just add a ``serialized-name`` into attribute description with new name:
+And just add a ``serialized-name`` into the attribute description with a new name:

 .. code-block:: xml